inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 ***MAX PARTITIONS = 4000***

-In BigQuery you can partition on
+In BigQuery you can partition on:
 - Time-unit column (Date, Timestamp, or Datetime)
 - Ingestion time
 - Integer column

-Depending on the time column you can specify the granularity of the partitions to be
+In the case of time columns and contingent on the type of time column, you can specify the granularity of the partitions as:
 - hourly
 - daily (default)
 - monthly
 - yearly

-In the case of integer partitions, you will need to supply
+In the case of integer partitions, you will need to supply:
 - integer column name
 - start value
 - end value